 For a bit of a stretch of the legs, Jules, Diana, Louis and I headed to Baden to try a circular walk that takes in the city centre as well as a bit of the surrounding countryside.

 The route we followed was from the www.baden.ch website and covers most of the major sights in town as well as around.
 Being a city walk we were expecting it to be fairly flat, but whoever designed the walk did a great job of including every possible hill they could find!
 The views over the town are quite impressive from the three major hills around.
 The route also meanders around the old medieval streets in town, which are quite pretty.

-Overall the 5.8 miles and 1,300ft ascent/descent took us 2 hrs 15 plus one stop for a coffee and cake.
+Overall the 9.3km and 400m ascent/descent took us 2 hrs 15 plus one stop for a coffee and cake.
 The gpx plot of our route is here.

 Keen to get out and strectch our legs, but not wanting to travel too far or put too much strain on Jules' leg, we headed to Meilen to do the walk to Forch the opposite way round to usual.
 This meant a bit more vertical gain, but a route that we knew pretty well, from a slightly different perspective.